mpsantos7/MSX-Basic-UDL-Notepad-/README.md

 The follow step is to load the basic program in openMSX by mounting a directory as disk or using Catapult text tool entry.

-Following a example from  Burd's Book, Gorks Game

-![./msxbasic.png]